-Hydropower licenses typically last for 30-50 years and when they come up for renewal, we begin our homework years in advance.
-Working with other river guardians, we examine proposed operations for each facility.
+Hydropower licenses are issued for a 30-50 year duration, so they lock-in minimum flow requirements, impoundment levels, fish passage and operating regimes for generations to come.
+Therefore, being an advocate for the river during relicensing is critical, and we begin our homework years in advance.
+Working with other river guardians, we examine the impacts of each facility’s operations on different resources.
 Our formal comments offer our own proposals to ensure balance between hydro operations and protections/improvements for the river.
-We use solid scientific and technical information to negotiate the best deal for our rivers – and our presence does make a difference.
+We use solid scientific and technical information to negotiate the best deal for our rivers.
+Our presence makes a difference.

 There are dozens of FERC-regulated hydropower projects on the mainstem Connecticut River and its tributaries.
 Some dams are quite large, producing thousands of megawatts of electricity.
 Their individual and cumulative river impacts are also huge.
 These dams affect flows and water levels from the headwaters region, 410 miles from Long Island Sound, to the Holyoke Dam, 86 miles from the Sound.
 Hydro dams run our appliances, but dams disconnect rivers and block the movement of migratory and resident fish and other aquatic animals.
 They create reservoirs where people boat and swim but reservoirs warm rivers, impede natural river flows and accumulate sediment, burying important river bottom habitat.

-The five hydro projects include dams at Wilder, Bellows Falls and Vernon in VT, owned by TransCanada which also owns hydropower facilities in northern Vermont and on the Deerfield River.
-The MA facilities up for renewal are the Turners Falls Dam and the Northfield Mountain Pump Storage Project, owned by FirstLight Power, a subsidiary of GDF Suez.
-Both companies are multinational corporations with their headquarters located in foreign countries.
+The five hydro projects include dams at Wilder, Bellows Falls and Vernon in VT, owned by Great River Hydro (formerly TransCanada), which also owns the Fifteen Miles Falls hydropower facilities in northern Vermont/New Hampshire and additional facilities on the Deerfield River.
+Great River Hydro is a subsidiary of ArcLight Capital Partners, a private equity firm based in Boston.
+The MA facilities up for renewal are the Turners Falls Dam and the Northfield Mountain Pumped Storage Project, owned by FirstLight Power Resources, a subsidiary of H2O Power LP, which is largely owned by PSP Investments, one of Canada’s largest pension investment managers.

-A crucial step in this process is getting good information on how these five facilities impact wildlife, recreation, historical and cultural resources, and clean water.
+A crucial step at the beginning of the relicensing process is getting good information on how the operation of these five facilities impact wildlife, recreation, historical and cultural resources, and clean water.
 In 2013, CRC and stakeholders submitted study requests and reviewed and commented on study plans.
-CRC pushed for better erosion studies, more water level loggers, better recreational-user surveys, more rigorous studies of the impacts of redirected flows, impact of canal drawdowns, among other concerns.
-As a result, TransCanada and FirstLight are required to complete 71 studies to help inform all stakeholders how these facilities impact our river.
+As a result, Great River Hydro and FirstLight were required to complete 71 studies to help inform all stakeholders how these facilities impact our river.

-CRC river steward Andrea Donlon (MA) is participating in all the formal proceedings.
-She reviews reports, prepares CRC comments, and is working to engage the public in the process.
+CRC river stewards Andrea Donlon (MA) and Kathy Urffer (VT/NH) are participating in all the formal proceedings.
+They review reports, prepare CRC comments, and are working to engage the public in the process.
 Get in touch if you would like to participate!